 50 lire Vulcan Coin

-After the essay coins between 1950 and 1954 the 50 Lira Vulcan was coined from 1954 to 1989 in different variants.
+After producing the pattern coins between 1950 and 1954, the mint coined the 50 Lira Vulcan from 1954 to 1989 in various variants.

 The 50 lire Vulcan coin shows a woman’s head with a crown of oak leaves looking to the right.
 Around the head of a woman, there is the inscription REPVBBLICA ITALIANA.
 Under the neck there is a rhombus and the indication of the authors: Romagnoli and Giampaoli Inc.